Home Garden Organic Compost and Mulch

 lawn, do not use the grass clippings in composting .
 Those nasty chemicals are not organic.
 You do not want them in your vegetable garden.
 How to Make Compost:

 Home garden composting is easy.
-There is not much you can do wrong long term, to the compost pile (also called the compost heap) Pile up any organic matter, organic matter, and it decomposes over time.
+Over the long term, there is not much you can do wrong to a compost pile (also called the compost heap) Pile up any organic matter, and it decomposes over time.
 Even if you simply pile plant waste onto a heap, it will decompose.....eventually.
 Most gardeners prefer to speed up the composting process, and avoid the pitfalls of bad The key ingredients to successful garden composting are: